pierrebedu/3-ENS-DATA-CHALLENGE-AMF/README.md

 HOW TO USE THIS?

     - download the dataset https://challengedata.ens.fr/participants/challenges/50/
-    - launch the EDA and modeles files in a Jupyter environnement
+    - launch the EDA file, modeles file or neural network file in a Jupyter environnement

 ##############################################################################